ydchen0806/dbMiM/README.md

 # Decision-based MiM
-An official implement of IJCAI23 Self-supervised Neuron Segmentation with Multi-Agent Reinforcement Learning
+An official implementation of IJCAI23 Self-supervised Neuron Segmentation with Multi-Agent Reinforcement Learning